MichalOpoka/ecfr/cfr/title-38-Pensions-Bonuses-Veterans-Relief/chapter-I-Department-Veterans-Affairs/part-21-Veteran-Readiness-Employment-Education/subpart-K-All-Volunteer-Force-Educational-Assistance-Program-Montgomery-GI-Bill-Active-Duty/subjectgroup-ECFR98646e88e8c1e73-Payments-Educational-Assistance/section-21.7135.md

 (Authority: 38 U.S.C.
 3020)

-(ff) *Transferor fails to complete additional active duty service requirement.* VA will discontinue each award of educational assistance given to a dependent, effective the first date of each such award when -
+(ff) *Transferor fails to complete additional active duty service requirement.* VA will discontinue each award of educational assistance given to a dependent, effective the first date of each such award when—

 (1) The transferor fails to complete the additional active duty service requirement that afforded him or her the opportunity to transfer entitlement to educational assistance; and